OrbitaLS2D/QuakeLive/rcbminqlx.md

 ban.py
 options for banning people

-clan.py
-Adds commands to let players have persistent clan tags without having to change the name on Steam.

 essentials.py
 Adds commands for the regular QLDS commands and some more.
 Adds functionality to restrict teamsize voting and to pass votes before it fails if the majority votes yes.